AppleJax2/wordpress-mcp/README.md

-# WordPress MCP Server
+# TanukiMCP - WordPress Automation Platform

-A specialized remotely hosted Model Context Protocol (MCP) server for WordPress browser automation.
-This service provides tools for AI agents to create, manage, and customize WordPress websites with a focus on the Divi theme builder.
+A comprehensive MCP server for WordPress automation.
+TanukiMCP provides powerful AI-driven tools for creating, managing, and customizing WordPress websites through the Model Context Protocol (MCP), compatible with Cursor, Claude, and other MCP-enabled AI tools.

-## What is WordPress MCP Server?
+## What is TanukiMCP?

-WordPress MCP Server is a cloud-based service that enables AI assistants to perform WordPress tasks through browser automation.
-It implements the Model Context Protocol (MCP) to allow tools like Claude and Cursor to directly interact with WordPress sites on your behalf.
+TanukiMCP is a cloud-based automation platform that enables users to perform complex WordPress tasks through a dedicated web application.
+It leverages the Model Context Protocol (MCP) and integrates directly with the WordPress REST API to provide a seamless automation experience.

 Key benefits:
-- No installation or deployment required
+- No coding knowledge required
-- Secure connection to your WordPress site
+- Secure connection to your WordPress sites
-- Powerful automation capabilities through AI agents
+- Powerful automation workflows
-- Seamless integration with Claude Desktop and Cursor IDE
+- Real-time preview of changes
+- Multi-site management
+- Intuitive visual interface

 ## Features

 - WordPress site management tools
-- Strategic planning and business tools
+- Strategic planning and design tools
 - Wireframing and design document creation
 - Site architecture planning and visualization
-- Divi theme builder integration
 - Page creation and content management
 - Theme customization and management
 - Media management
 - Menu and widget configuration
-- Authentication and user management
+- User management
 - WooCommerce e-commerce support
-- GeoDirectory location-based directory integration
 - SEO optimization tools
 - Visual design analysis
 - User journey mapping and navigation optimization